What permaculture is and isn’t

 The long answer:

-A set of tools and techniques innovated in part by indigenous cultures around the world, then organized by designers into a whole-system strategy, and applied to physical, social, and emotional landscapes, with the goal of creating living, evolving systems that mimic nature, produce food and energy, and regenerate, rather than annihilate, the Earth.
+Nobody owns “permaculture.”
+All of us have this knowing inside of us, and the ecological design process is about uncovering that knowing, and applying it to our physical, social, and emotional landscapes, with the goal of creating living, evolving systems that mimic nature, produce food and energy, and regenerate, rather than annihilate, the Earth.

 But it’s still got something to do with gardening, right?